byorgey/blog/posts/how-to-print-things.markdown

 <li>It is easy to extend the document after it has already been printed, simply by adding more pages to the end.</li>
 <li>The physical process of reading the document is simple and requires no memory (see the algorithms below).</li>
 <li>It is easy to simultaneously refer to multiple pages, since each page is on a separate sheet.</li>
 <li>There is ample space for writing notes.
-For example, notes related to page $latex n$ can be written on the back of the sheet containing page $latex n-1$; see the “book” algorithm below.</li>
+For example, notes related to page $n$ can be written on the back of the sheet containing page $n-1$; see the “book” algorithm below.</li>
 <li>Printing one-sided is supported by every printer ever.</li>
 </ul>
 <p><strong>Cons</strong></p>